Emergency Psychiatry Services

 When people are in crisis and need a psychiatric assessment they are often distressed.
 The assessment can be time consuming and may be confusing.
 Here is a list of the usual steps in the process:

-- When you arrive at St Joseph's Hospital, first you will see the triage nurse from the Hospital Emergency Service.
-The nurse will check your vital signs (blood pressure, temperature and pulse) and ask you some questions about the problem.
+- When you arrive at SJHH, first you will see the triage nurse from the Hospital Emergency Service.
+The nurse will check your vital signs (blood pressure, temperature and pulse) and ask you some questions about the problems you are experiencing.
 The triage nurse will decide where you should sit while you wait to see the emergency room doctor.
 You may be directed to a medical treatment room, a room in the EPAU or the waiting room.

-- You will be seen by the emergency room physician.
+- The emergency room physician will see you.
 The amount of time you will have to wait will depend on your specific needs and how busy the emergency room is.
-St. Joseph's Hospital has many student doctors working in the emergency room.
-If you are seen by a student doctor first you will then have to wait until the student doctor discusses your problem with the emergency room physician and the doctor comes to see you.
+SJHH has many student doctors working in the emergency room.
+If a student doctor sees you first, you will then have to wait until the student doctor discusses your problem with the emergency room physician and the doctor comes to see you.

 - The doctor may order some investigations such as blood work or an x-ray.

-- The emergency room physician will decide if you need to be seen by EPT.
-Many people with mental health problems do not need to have a specialty assessment and can be discharged to be cared for by their therapist or family doctor.
-If the emergency room doctor feels you need a psychiatric assessment he/she will make a referral to the clinicians in EPT.
+- The emergency room physician will decide if you need to be seen by PES.
+Many people with mental health problems do not need to have a specialty assessment and can therefore be discharged to be cared for by their therapist or family doctor.
+If the emergency room doctor feels you need a psychiatric assessment he/she will make a referral to the clinicians in PES.

 - When the clinician has gathered all the information he/she will discuss your problems with the psychiatrist or senior resident in psychiatry.